SelmiAbderrahim/SelmiAbderrahim/README.md

 ## I'm a Computer Science student, Freelancer, and web developer!!

 - 🔭 I recently created my [Youtube channel](https://www.youtube.com/channel/UCmrvAIpkl1L8WlalusTRlnw)!
-- 🌱 Join This [Facebook group](https://bit.ly/STfbGroup), we can learn together there.
 - 👯 I’m looking to collaborate with other content creators.